GitYiheng/Learning_in_Growing_Robots/README.md

 5. Press the play button again to finish simulation.

-# Training from an Existing Model
+# Continue Training from an Existing Model

 You can train from an existing decision making policy.